-Have you ever let your period stop you from enjoying a perfect late summer day?
+Have you ever let your period stop you from enjoying a perfect summer day?

 Can swimming in the ocean on your period attract sharks?

 Earlier this year, there was a Shark Week episode covering this exact myth.
 Its conclusion?
-Your thoughts about them [sharks sensing blood] are a little overblown.
+Your thoughts about sharks sensing blood are a little overblown.
 In other words, it's a nonissue.

-There are a variety of factors contributing to shark activity (or lack thereof) and little to no official studies dealing with period blood in the water, but according to another Shark Week episode, Laws of Jaws: Dangerous Waters, sharks were far more interested in fish blood than human blood.
+There are a variety of factors contributing to shark activity (or lack thereof) and little to no official studies dealing with period blood in the water, but according to another Shark Week episode, sharks were far more interested in fish blood than human blood.

-We can't completely debunk this myth, but based on that same episode, sharks are far more interested in paddle boards than human blood.
-You'll be just fine.
+We can't completely debunk this myth, but it seems that sharks are far more interested in paddle boards than human blood.
 Bottom line: Always use common sense on the beach and pay attention to any signs and shark warnings.

 If you're really worried about it, wearing a menstrual cup is now scientifically proven to be just as effective at preventing menstrual flow leaks as pads and tampons, and perhaps more effective.
-So Saalt has you covered from leaks in the water to leaks on your favorite bathing suit.
+Saalt has you covered from leaks in the water to leaks on your favorite bathing suit with Saalt menstrual cups.